 If you would like this information in another format, please email firstname.lastname@example.org for more information.

-Applications for Autumn 2017 move-in are now OPEN!
-Applicants are invited to submit their applications by 11:59pm, Sunday the 5th of March.
+The application period for Autumn 2017 move-in has now closed.
 Below, prospective applicants will find necessary information including current rents, shares in the Co-op, and the like.

 Details for Autumn Applications